CBSR-Biobank/biobank/docs/jboss_configuration.md

  1. Edit `server/default/conf/props/jmx-console-users.properties` and add `username=password` pairs.

- 1. Edit `jmx-console-roles.properties` to assign the necessary roles to those users.
+ 1. Edit `server/default/conf/props/jmx-console-roles.properties` to assign the necessary roles to those users.
 In particular, the JBossAdmin role is the role to edit for the JMX console.

 1. Set passwords for the administration web console:

  1. Edit `server/default/deploy/management/console-mgr.sar/web-console.war/WEB-INF/classes/web-console-users.properties`.

+ 1. Edit
+    `server/default/deploy/management/console-mgr.sar/web-console.war/WEB-INF/classes/web-console-roles.properties`
- 1. Edit `web-console-roles.properties` in the same way to secure the web console.
+    in the same way to secure the web console.

 Accessing https://localhost:8443/jmx-console/ and https://localhost:8443/web-console/ should now
 ask for identification.